TafsirAlNafin138/Spotify/auth_flow_explanation.md

 # Authentication and User Flow Explanation

-This document explains how the different parts of your backend (Middleware, Controllers, and Models) work together to handle user sessions and data safely.
+This document explains how the different parts of backend (Middleware, Controllers, and Models) work together to handle user sessions and data safely.

 ## 1. How Auth Middleware Syncs with Auth Controller